philippkurle/ESP32-Line-Following-And-Gap-Crossing-Rover/README.md

 [![Curved crossing demo](docs/images/curved_crossing_thumbnail.png)](docs/videos/rover_curve_crossing2.mp4)

 If crossing the gap takes too long, the rover identifies it as the biggest gap on the track and stores this information within a counter.
 When the counter reaches 2, the rover uses this gap to leave the track.
-During the first 3.5 seconds, it counts left and right corrections to determine a global bias, which determines turning direction in which the track is driven.
+During the first 3.5 seconds, it counts left and right corrections to determine a global bias, which lets the rover know the direction in which the track is driven.
 This bias is later used to decide in which direction the rover exits the track.
 After the exit process through the largest gap is concluded, the rover stays in an infinite sleep loop and must be restarted manually.

 The connection between rover and smartphone was established via the Bluefruit Connect app, which provided a chat to read all outgoing messages and notifications.